Roger92/metric-ruler-labels/README.md

 ## Support for other packages
 ### DragRuler
 This module supports the [DragRuler](https://foundryvtt.com/packages/drag-ruler) module from Stäbchenfisch as well as the drag measurement from the PF2E system, and modules that built up on this.
+It should work with modules like [EasyRegions](https://foundryvtt.com/packages/easy-regions) or [PF2e Drag Measurement Action Icon
-You can enable/disable the labels in the settings.
+](https://foundryvtt.com/packages/pf2e-drag-measurement-action-icon) You can enable/disable the labels in the settings.
 ![image](https://github.com/user-attachments/assets/ff01749e-893b-46c7-abca-bbab90ee6267)
 ![DragRuler](https://user-images.githubusercontent.com/11605051/133684447-e5f09288-7495-4987-a26e-f5300c811a72.gif)